A. Introduction to Translation

 - Which two nucleotides provide the energy for translation initiation in eukaryotes?

 Translation elongation in bacteria involves a series of cycles, one cycle per sense codon in the mRNA.
-At the beginning of each cycle, the tRNA molecule located within the P site of the ribosome is attached to a polypeptide chain (see figure 11.12).
+At the beginning of each cycle, the tRNA molecule located within the P site of the ribosome is either attached to single amino acid (beginning of elongation cycle one) or a chain of amino acids (later elongation cycles; see figure 11.12).
 The A and E sites of the ribosome are empty.
 Each elongation cycle then proceeds as follows:

-- A charged tRNA binds to the A site within the ribosome.
+- A charged tRNA is delivered to the ribosome A site.
 The prokaryotic elongation factor protein EF-Tu is responsible for loading a charged tRNA into the A site of the ribosome.
 This loading of a charged tRNA into the A site requires the cleavage of GTP.

 - The formation of a peptide bond.
-The polypeptide chain bound to the tRNA in the P site is transferred to the tRNA in the A site via the formation of a new peptide bond.
+The amino acid or amino acid chain bound to the tRNA in the P site is transferred to the tRNA in the A site via the formation of a new peptide bond.
 This enzyme reaction is catalyzed by the 23S rRNA component of the 50S ribosomeal subunit; the 23S rRNA is an example of a ribozyme (RNA enzyme).
-The 23S rRNA is also called peptidyl transferase.
+The 23S rRNA ribozyme is also called peptidyl transferase.

 - Ribosome translocation.
 The ribosome translocates (moves) in the 5’ to 3’ direction one codon along the mRNA.
 The tRNA (with the attached polypeptide chain) that was in the A site moves to the P site.
 The uncharged tRNA that was in the P site moves to the E site and exits the ribosome.
 A bacterial elongation factor protein called EF-G cleaves GTP to translocate the ribosome to the next sense codon in the mRNA.